logo for pickles and spices.com

 Ingredients:

-Hover your mouse over the images to see the description (for IE browsers).
+Hover your mouse over the image-files to see the description (for IE browsers).

 Rice and nuts Chicken pieces seasoned with salt Sliced fresh green chilies